by Kaitlyn Ranze

-Uncomfortable though it may be, the nagging feeling from stress can be normal, healthy, and surprisingly even helpful.
+Uncomfortable though it may be, the nagging feeling that comes from stress can be normal, healthy, and surprisingly even helpful.
 In the wild, stress helps us avoid and survive danger – think Simba in Lion King.
 In the concrete jungle, clad in business casual, it helps us meet deadlines and excel under pressure.

-It also has a devastating impact on holistic wellness if it becomes chronic.
+On the other hand, it also has a devastating impact on holistic wellness if it becomes chronic.

 All of the changes happen so quickly that humans aren’t aware of them.